Roman251/FaceRecognition/README.md

 ## Working
 **Working Steps**
-- Face Detection

-**OpenCV** library along with **haarcascade** file used for detecting frontal face is used to detect faces in the image/video.
+- **OpenCV** library along with **haarcascade** file used for detecting frontal face is used to detect faces in the image/video.
 The portion of image containing the image is cropped, resized and converted to gray-scale(1D).

-- Data Collection

-The array output of the gray-scale image along with the name (which is our label/dependent variable) that the user inputs when the code is executed is our training data.
+- The array output of the gray-scale image along with the name (which is our label/dependent variable) that the user inputs when the code is executed is our training data.
 This data is stored as a **.npy** file.

-- Training

-The model is trained using the SVM classifier.
+- The model is trained using the SVM classifier.

 ## How To Use
 1. Clone the project